afares24/streaming-subscription-payments/README.md

 # Real-Time Payment Analytics Pipeline

-A production-grade streaming data pipeline that processes subscription payments in real-time, built entirely with Infrastructure as Code.
+A configurable streaming data pipeline that processes subscription payments in real-time, built entirely with AWS Kinesis, Spark, Iceberg, and Terraform.

 ## What It Does